-Beginning in Spring 2015, ODS has implemented an online management system to help us manage the large volume of students taking their exams with accommodations with ODS!
+ODS has an online management system to help us manage the large volume of students taking their exams with accommodations with ODS!
 You will receive a link in the pre-notification Faculty Notification Letter sent via email with instructions to fill out test proctoring information via our Alternative Testing Contract!
 It's really important that you fill out this Alternative Testing Contract within 1 week of receiving the email so that ODS students can schedule their exams with ODS!
-An important update is that you will receive emails about each student registered with ODS for testing accommodations, however you only need to fill out the Alternative Testing Contract ONCE pers semester per course section that you teach!
-If you teach multiple sections and want ODS to duplicate the contract across course sections if the test proctoring instructions are the same, please contact us at email@example.com or call us at 212-854-4634 and we'd be happy to assist you with this!
+An important update is that you will receive emails about each student registered with ODS for testing accommodations, however you only need to fill out the Alternative Testing Contract ONCE per semester per course section that you teach!
+If you teach multiple sections and want ODS to duplicate the contract across course sections if the test proctoring instructions are the same, please contact us at firstname.lastname@example.org or call us at 212-854-4634 and we'd be happy to assist you with this!

 Important Items to Note!